Catenin

-Interactions of structural proteins at cadherin-based adherens junction.
+Interactions of structural proteins at a cadherin-based adherens junction.
 The exact means by which cadherins are linked to actin filaments is still under investigation.

 Catenins are a family of proteins found in complexes with cadherin cell adhesion molecules of animal cells.
 The first two catenins that were identified became known as α-catenin and β-catenin. α-Catenin can bind to β-catenin and can also bind filamentous actin (F-actin). β-Catenin binds directly to the cytoplasmic tail of classical cadherins.
 Additional catenins such as γ-catenin and δ-catenin have been identified.
 The name "catenin" was originally selected ('catena' means 'chain' in Latin) because it was suspected that catenins might link cadherins to the cytoskeleton.

 Types

 Figure 1. β-catenin at cell-to-cell contacts of P19 embryonal carcinoma cells.